a-dna-n/RNAseq_end_to_end/README.md

 A suite of tools that starts from an ID (GEO, SRA or ENA) and ends with alignments, expression results and assembled transcripts.
 Deals with metadata, fastq files, etc.

+## Status

+Work in progress - converting all argument handling to cyclopts.

 ## Motivation

 Reproducibility, transparency. ~1,300 RNA-seq samples re-analyzed from scratch on modest equipment.
 Manuscript in preparation.